tomplex/rm_ads/readme.md

 # rm -f ads

-Chrome extension to remove annoying google ads at the top of the google search page.
+Chrome extension to automatically remove annoying google ads at the top of the google search page.